 Exhausted.
 Miserable.
 Done.

+What does burnout feel like?
 Within that Quartz article is this provocative statement: “When you start to feel the first signs of burnout, the worst thing you can do is push through.”
 This statement sits on two pillars of evidence:

+Wondering how to recover from burnout?
 Both of these require kindness, not brute force, to resolve.

 The newest part of your brain, evolutionarily, is the prefrontal cortex.
 It’s responsible for helping you to make decisions, make interesting connections between the things you see, and suppressing your negative responses.
 Think of these things as ego management.